Nebular spectra from Type Ia supernova explosion models compared to JWST observations of SN 2021aefx: Numerical approach

 All models correspond to spherically-averaged versions of a 3D simulation.
-This averaging causes a systematic overestimate of the total mass by 3--8\% and a difference of up to $\pm 10$\% for the initial \nifs\ mass compared to the original 3D models.
+This averaging causes a systematic overestimate of the total mass by 3--8\% and a difference of up to $\pm$10\% for several isotopic and elemental yields compared to the original 3D models (see Table~\ref{tab:3d1d}).
 For the N100 model we also obtained non-spherically-averaged radial profiles along six directions (I.~Seitenzahl, priv. comm.), whose density was rescaled to match the total mass (1.4\,\msun) of the original 3D model.
-We will discuss these models in Sect.~\ref{sect:los}.
+Here the yields can vary significantly with respect to the original 3D model, by up to a factor $\sim$2 in some cases (Table~\ref{tab:3d1d_n100}).
+We subsequently discuss these models in Sect.~\ref{sect:los}.

 Starting with the spherically-averaged density and abundance profiles at $t\approx 100$\,s post explosion available on HESMA, we generated initial conditions at 270\,d post explosion taking into account changes in composition induced by the decay of radioactive isotopes (mainly \cofs\ decay at this time) and the decrease in density due to homologous expansion ($\rho \propto 1/t^3$).
-We applied a small radial mixing to the HESMA inputs with a characteristic velocity width $\Delta \varv_{\rm mix}=300$ or 400\,\kms\ to smooth sharp variations in composition \citep[see, e.g.,][]{Blondin/etal:2022b}.
-The initial temperature was set to 5000\,K throughout the ejecta.
+We applied a small radial mixing to the HESMA inputs with a characteristic velocity width $\Delta \varv_{\rm mix}=300$ or 400\,\kms\ to smooth sharp variations in composition \citep[see e.g.][]{Blondin/etal:2022b}.
+The impact of this mixing on the total yields is below $\sim$0.1\% for all important species.
+The initial temperature was set to 5000\,K throughout the ejecta (this value was found to ease the convergence of the radiative-transfer calculation and is not too far from the final value in the inner ejecta layers; see Sect.~\ref{sect:results}).
 The density and abundance profiles at 270\,d post explosion for a subset of four models are shown in Figs.~\ref{fig:dens} and \ref{fig:comp}.

 We then solve the 1D non-LTE radiative transfer with CMFGEN \citep{Hillier/Dessart:2012} assuming steady state.
 Non-local energy deposition from radioactive decay ($>99.9$\% of which results from \cofs\ decay) was treated using a Monte-Carlo approach for $\gamma$-ray transport.
 Non-thermal processes are accounted for through a solution of the Spencer-Fano equation \citep[see][]{Li/etal:2012}.
 A new temperature solution is produced by CMFGEN as part of the full non-LTE solution.